adkelley/babashka-jisho/README.md

 `$ bb -m jisho.main 問い -p` will return the parts of speech for 問い (i.e, query)

-`$ bb -m jisho.main 問い 1 -e 0` will return the first english definition from the 2nd slug in the map for 問い (i.e, query).
+`$ bb -m jisho.main 問い 1 -e 0` The 2nd and last arguments are the slug index and the senses index, respectively.
+This example will return the first english definition from the 2nd slug in the map for 問い (i.e, query).

 These indices start from 0 and are valid for the other actions too (i.e., -j, etc.)